SitecoreSupport/Sitecore.Support.88491/readme.md

 # Sitecore.Support.88491
-Llink field value with special characters cannot be saved correctly in Experience Editor.
+Link field value with special characters cannot be saved correctly in Experience Editor.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.88491/blob/master/LICENSE).